Understanding Your Rates

 How it is calculated?

 This pass-through charge from MWD is based on your property’s meter size.
-Western does not collect any money from this charge.
+While Western is the agency collecting the charge, the district does not keep any money from this charge.

 The pumping charge is the price of the energy required to move water from its source to the Western storage reservoir that serves your area.
-Because these reservoirs are located on high ground, gravity can then push the water to individual properties.
+Because these reservoirs are located on high ground, gravity takes over to bring the water down to individual properties.

 How it is calculated?

-The charge pays for customer access charge to instant, anytime access to clean water.
-The system charge covers Western’s fixed costs that are required to sustain access and keep the system running.
-It pays for systems such as water treatment, quality-control testing, environmental compliance, administrative costs and more.
+The system charge pays for the cost to provide instant, anytime access to clean water.
+It covers Western’s fixed costs that are required to sustain access and keep the entire system running safely.
+These costs include water treatment, quality-control testing, environmental compliance, maintenance and repairs, administrative costs and more.